Inviting two AI agents to generate a collaboration protocol

 Known Issues, Constraints, and Workarounds

-Every system has compromises.
-A partition that turned out to be too small.
-A driver that behaves unpredictably under certain conditions.
-I capture these in a Known Issues section.
+Every system has changes that reflect principled compromises on configurations.
+A partition might turn out to be too small.
+A driver may behaves unpredictably under certain conditions.
+I capture these types of problems in a Known Issues section.

 Keeping It Alive: The Operations File as a Living Document